pkk111/Attendance-app/README.md

 It ensures that one student can only mark one attendence as the teacher's side app keeps the record of the ip address of the phones who are requesting to mark attendence.

-This app can also be used to take attendence at vorious other organisations and companies.
+This app can also be used to take attendence at various other organisations and companies.

 Future Goals
 --